davidkhk/personal-portfolio/README.md

-Personal portfolio
+# Personal portfolio
 My personal portfolio website showcasing my projects.
-Built from scratch using javascript, based on create-react-app.
+Designed and built from scratch using javascript, based on create-react-app.